 - March 722 (Chuck Dietrich): Chuck Dietrich (Sandusky, OH) raced a blue-and-white #30 or #31 March 722 in CenDiv and NEDiv Formula B and some Pro races in 1972.
 Photographs suggest this was the car raced by Freddy van Beuren in the Formula B race at Caracas in February 1973.
 Subsequent history unknown.

-- Chevron B18 (James Dunkel): After racing a Lola T190 in Formula A in 1971, James Dunkel (Rockford, IL) stepped back into Formula B for 1972 with a blue Chevron B18, scoring five points in CenDiv.
+- Chevron B18 (James Dunkel): After racing a Lola T190 in Formula A in 1971, James Dunkel (Rockford, IL) stepped back into Formula B for 1972 with a blue Chevron B18.
+Dunkel failed to start in both the Road America June Sprints and in Road America's Pro race and only scored five points in Central Division FB that year, indicating that he may have only raced it twice.
 He advertised the car in July 1972 as a B18B, and in Feb 1973 as "six races from new".
-Dunkel failed to start at the two Road America SCCA Nationals and only scored five points in Central Division FB that year, so if he only actually raced it once or twice, it is possible that it had been Carmichael's car in 1971.
+If that description is correct, that is too many races for it to have been either Dan Carmichael's or Warren Flickinger's car from 1971.
+However, as there were no SCCA Log Books in 1971, he may not have known exactly how often it had raced.
 Nothing more known.

 - March "712" (71BM) (Peter W Nye): Raced by Geoff Freeman (Yellow Springs, OH) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye (Fostoria, OH) for the 1972 season.
 It may be the "ex-works 712 FB" advertised by 'Forward March' of Yellow Springs in February 1972.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
-After relocating to Texas, Nye scored points in Southwest Division in 1974 and 1975.
-In 1974, Nye loaned the car to Galen Lyons (Austin, TX) and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.
+After relocating to Texas, Nye scored points in Southwest Division in 1974 and won his class in the Texas Region National in September 1975.
+Nye also loaned the car to Galen Lyons (Austin, TX) and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.